twpayne/chezmoi/docs/FAQ.md

 elsewhere like having the same symlink point to different targets on different machines by using templates.

-With chezmoi, you only use symlinks where you really need a symlink, in contrast to some other dotfile managers (e.g. GNU Stow) which require the use of symlinks as a layer of indirection between a dotfile's location (which can be anywhere in your home directory) and a dotfile's content (which needs to be in a centralized directory that you manage with version control). chezmoi solves this problem in a different way.
+With chezmoi, you only use a symlink where you really want a symlink, in contrast to some other dotfile managers (e.g. GNU Stow) which require the use of symlinks as a layer of indirection between a dotfile's location (which can be anywhere in your home directory) and a dotfile's content (which needs to be in a centralized directory that you manage with version control). chezmoi solves this problem in a different way.

 Instead of using a symlink to redirect from the dotfile's location to the centralized directory, chezmoi generates the dotfile in its final location from